beckitrue/devpod-neovim/README.md

 ## The DevPod

 I'm testing using the same [dotfiles](https://beckitrue/dotfiles) that I use on my local machine.
-I didn't make any changes since this is a PoC.
-But, for a real use case I would have dotfiles for the specific environment needed.
+I didn't make any changes since this is a PoC but, for a real use case I would have dotfiles for the specific environment needed.

 For example, this devpod is using a `go` image, but in my neovim configration files I load Python